mfpierre/chrome-light/README.md

 chrome-solarized
 ================

-Chrome theme with Solarized color scheme
+Chrome theme with a light readable color scheme